Discharge advice for patients following cataract surgery

 When can I go back to work?

-Usually about one week after your surgery, depending on what work you do.
+Depending on your job, you can usually go back to work about 1 week after your surgery.
 Office / computer work can start again as soon as you feel able.

 Can I travel after surgery?